danthorpe/swift-composable-loadable/README.md

-# composable-loadable
+# swift-composable-loadable
-A Swift Composable Architecture component for loadable domains.
+A Swift Composable Architecture component for loadable features.